 Peanut Lane Trail 2.3 miles

 Follows the New York Center Railroad and is called the Peanut Line due to its short distance.
-Going through farmland towns the town of East Amherst, the trail emerges into the Clarence Bike Trail.
+Going through farmland towns in the town of East Amherst, the trail emerges into the Clarence Bike Trail.

 Clarence Bike Trail 6.1 miles